asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 ## The Risks of End-to-End Focused Testing

-As compared to lower-level tests, end-to-end and UI-driven tests are slow and brittle.
+As compared to lower-level tests, end-to-end tests are slow and brittle.
 They require a significant amount of time and often many people to keep the tests working and to investigate whether failing tests are false failures or real failures.
 Worse still, test suites occupied by a majority of these tests create a false sense of security for the organizations that rely on them.
 False failures are like broken windows and people begin to doubt failing test suites, _"Is this a real failure or an expected failure from a code change?"_ Because these tests can never cover all of the branching and business logic of the system, the suite lulls the organization into a false sense of security.

 ### Lacking error-localization